The Best Way to Take CBD

 You can also just take CBD oil, which is called a tincture.
 Generally you consume this by placing it under your tongue and holding it there for up to a minute.
 Some people even use it in their food, or add a few drops to their favorite smoothie recipe similar to our Recovery Protein mix.
 Why choose a tincture?
 It’s easy to adjust your dose adding or subtracting a few drops, and it might work a little faster.

 The third indigestible option is an edible such as a chewable gummie.
 These small, tasty morsels can be found in a variety of flavors and sizes yet still pack a CBD punch.

 Oral products such as our SoftGels, tinctures and Gems have a systemic effect, meaning they work on your whole body.
-For people taking CBD for their anxiety, sleep issues, arthritis, or other whole-body issues this is great.
 But for those looking to help with a dodgy knee or tight back, a cream might be preferred.

 If you’re mostly looking to try CBD for muscle aches and pains, a topical application (one you put on your body, not in your mouth) can be a good option.
 The value of topical applications is that they work quickly and target one area.
 Athletes love them for pain and injury.

 We have a range of CBD products created just for topical use.
 Each one is packaged with other herbal and natural remedies to deliver a solution for different types of muscle and joint pain.
 Had a stak?
 Try our arnica formulation.
 Going out on a cold day and want to keep your knee pain at bay?
 We have a warming cream for you.